Compare Rates and Save on Life Insurance

 Bring your personal documents

-The examiner needs to verify you are the same person being insured.
-Bring a government-issued ID, such as a driver’s license or passport to verify your name, date of birth and address.
+The examiner needs to verify that you are the same person being insured.
+Bring a government-issued ID, such as a driver’s license or passport, to confirm your name, date of birth and address.

 Eat mindfully

-Be mindful of your diet the week leading up to your life insurance test.
+Be mindful of your diet the week before your life insurance test.
 Avoid processed foods containing high amounts of salt, sugar, cholesterol and fat.
 Instead, focus on eating fruits, vegetables and lean meat sources.

 Drink plenty of water